circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 features for each system.

-The examples that follow will be applied to an [example JavaScript repository]().
+The examples that follow will be applied to an [example JavaScript repository](https://github.com/CircleCI-Public/circleci-demo-javascript-express/blob/master/.circleci/config.yml).
 For context (and limiting the scope of this article), we will consider the example repository's owner to want to achieve the following things:

 - On pushing code: run a build and run all tests.
 - Expect that build time will be reduced by caching any dependencies after the